mrmiguez/citrus/README.md

 ## Configuring

-Configuring various options is done in the file `citrus_config.py`. _More details soon._
+Configuring various options is done in the file `citrus_config.py`.
+More details are available in the [wiki](https://github.com/mrmiguez/citrus/wiki)

 The transformation scenarios are defined in the FlaLD_MODS, FlaLD_DC, and FlaLD_QDC functions in `citrus.py`.